-Projects contained in this STIP are generated from various levels of government (city, county, and state) and from many different governments.
+Projects contained in this STIP are generated from various levels of government (city, county, and state).
 Consequently, they are also generated from many different processes and criteria.
 The criteria described below are those used by KDOT to select projects on the state highway system and city connecting links.
+These criteria align with the guiding principles outlined in the recently adopted Kansas Long Range Transportation Plan (LRTP): preserving the transportation system, making travel safer, and supporting economic growth.
+These three principles were developed with the help of hundreds of transportation stakeholders during an 18-month process and are well represented by the projects in this STIP.

-The Kansas Fiscal Year (FY) 2007 -2009 Highway Projects are composed of four program categories: Substantial Maintenance; Major Modification; Priority Bridge; and System Enhancement.
+The Kansas Fiscal Year (FY) 2009 is the remaining fiscal year in the Comprehensive Transportation Program and is composed of highway projects in four program categories: Substantial Maintenance; Major Modification; Priority Bridge; and System Enhancement.
 The 1990 - 1997 Comprehensive Highway Program established these categories.
-A new System Enhancement program was authorized by the Kansas Legislature for the FY 2000 - 2009 Comprehensive Transportation Program.
+The Kansas Fiscal Years 2010-2012 highway projects are from three program categories: Substantial Maintenance; Major Modification; and Priority Bridge.
+At the time of the STIP preparation, only the projects in fiscal years 2010 and 2011 have been selected for construction.
 Within each of these major categories are funding and/or project-type subcategories.
 The selection criteria used in developing the Program are tailored to the intent and funding constraints of each of the program components.